 The whole point of photography is to plan your photos ahead of time.
 If you set up your camera at the same height every time, then take pictures without moving around or trying something new, you’re unlikely to capture the best possible image.
 Instead, by matching your tripod to the composition you already have, you’ll force yourself to find the best possible framing for a particular scene.
 It isn’t hard to see why this technique improves your photos.

-For landscape photography, always use a tripod.
+For landscape photography, except in the most unusual of circumstances, use a tripod.

 In all my time as a landscape photographer, I can think of only two cases when I shouldn’t have used one.
 For the first, I was on a boat; for the second, I was in a helicopter.
 Tripods don’t help if you’re on a quickly moving platform.